rexchoppers/platform-of-things/_posts/2022-10-14-programming-software-for-the-symbol-mc70.md

 ---
 layout: post
-title:  "Programming The Symbol MC70"
+title:  "Programming Software For The Symbol MC70"
 ---

 # Background